ZeroParadox/SpearPillarScripts/README.md

 	         if (clawresult == 1){
                      sys.sendMessage(src, "+ClawBot: You play the claw machine and get nothing.");
 	         } else if (clawresult == 2){
-                     sys.sendMessage(src, "+ClawBot: You play the claw machine and got Natsu plushie from the machine! ...Ouch!
-It's hot!");
+                     sys.sendMessage(src, "+ClawBot: You play the claw machine and get a Shinku doll!
+Ow!
+She kicked you in the face!");
 	         } else if (clawresult == 3){
-                     sys.sendMessage(src, "+ClawBot: You play the claw machine and got Natsu plushie from the machine! ...Ouch!
-It's hot!");
+                     sys.sendMessage(src, "+ClawBot: You play the claw machine and get a Shinku doll!
+Ow!
+She kicked you in the face!");
 	         } else if (clawresult == 4){
-                     sys.sendMessage(src, "+ClawBot: You play the claw machine and got Natsu plushie from the machine! ...Ouch!
-It's hot!");
+                     sys.sendMessage(src, "+ClawBot: You play the claw machine and get a Shinku doll!
+Ow!
+She kicked you in the face!");
 	         } else if (clawresult == 5){
                      sys.sendMessage(src, "+ClawBot: You play the claw machine and get a Smash Ball.
 Use it quickly!");
 	         } else if (clawresult == 6){